jasminehong2392/hongljasmine-recipes/README.md

 After conducting a permutation test to shuffle the missingness of rating 1000 times and geting 1000 simulating results about the absolute difference, we got a p-value of
 0.0.
 Our significance level is 0.05.
-Because 0.0 < 0.05, we reject the null hypothesis that distribution of the n_steps when rating is missing is the same as the distribution of the minutes when rating is not missing.
+Because 0.0 < 0.05, we reject the null hypothesis that the distribution of  n_steps when rating is missing is the same as the distribution of the minutes when rating is not missing.
 Based on our p-value and results, rating is MAR because it's missingness is dependent on the number of steps it takes to prepare the food.

-**Missingness of rating Based on Minutes** <br>
+**Missingness of Rating Based on Minutes** <br>
 *null hypothesis*: the distribution of the minutes when rating is missing is the same as the distribution of the minutes when rating is not missing

 *alternative hypothesis*: the distribution of the minutes when rating is missing is different from the distribution of the minutes when rating is not missing <br>